find your perfect LLM program

 - INTERNATIONAL FINANCIAL REGULATION

-- INTERNATIONAL INVESTMENT LAW
+- INTERNATIONAL LAW AND INTERNATIONAL POLITICS

 - INTELLECTUAL PROPERTY LAW AND THE MARKET